 During the biopsy, you will hear a snapping sound.
 This sound is like snapping a rubber band to your wrist.
 The biopsy takes about 10 to 15 minutes to get the tissue samples.

-When the biopsy is done, the staff will assess you for dizziness or lightheadedness.
-When it is safe you will be helped off the table to get dressed.
-You will need to urinate before leaving your appointment.
+When the biopsy is done, the staff will check if you’re dizzy or lightheaded.
+When it’s safe, they will help you off the table to get dressed.
+You must urinate before leaving your appointment.

 After your prostate biopsy